NYC Frontline Climate Week

 Grassroots Power: Perspectives on the Impact & Scale of Community-led Climate Solutions

-Join us for a galvanizing conversation on how grassroots-led climate solutions are not just innovative and scalable, but essential for the systemic change we need.
-Panelists include leaders from frontline communities, who will share real-world examples of how these solutions drive change and address climate change threats.
+A galvanizing conversation on how grassroots-led climate solutions are not just innovative and scalable, but essential for the systemic change we need.
+Panelists included leaders from frontline communities, who shared real-world examples of how these solutions drive change and address climate change threats.

 Thursday